AnasJMirza/AnasJMirza/README.md

 <br>

-**I'm a teacher by ♥ and programmer by profession.
+### I'm a teacher by ♥ and programmer by profession.
 I like to build amazing UI/UX experiences for humans 🚀.
-Currently, I'm focused on empowering poeple to learn how to code & change their future 💻.**
+Currently, I'm focused on empowering poeple to learn how to code & change their future 💻.

-**I'm an open-source enthusiast who is alwas looking to contribute.
-A life long learner learning and getting better in my skillset day by day.**
+### I'm an open-source enthusiast who is alwas looking to contribute.
+A life long learner learning and getting better in my skillset day by day.
+Show some love ♥ by giving some stars✨ on my repos.

 <img align="center" alt="GIF" height="360px" width="100%" src="giphy.gif">